Polymarket Fees Explained (2026)

 Why is the Polymarket fee higher at 50¢?

 Because the fee formula includes a price × (1 − price) term, which is largest (0.25) when the price is 0.50 and shrinks toward zero as the price approaches 1¢ or 99¢.
-The dollar fee is symmetric around the midpoint — a trade at 30¢ costs the same as one at 70¢.
+As a percentage of the capital you deploy, the fee is symmetric around the midpoint — a trade at 30¢ costs the same share of your stake as one at 70¢ — and the 50/50 midpoint is the most expensive point on the curve.

 Do makers pay fees on Polymarket?

-No. Makers are never charged.
-Instead they qualify for the Maker Rebates Program, which pays a daily USDC rebate funded by taker fees — 20% in crypto and 25% in the other fee-charging categories, with a $1 minimum payout sent directly to the wallet.
+No. Makers are never charged — every fee-charging category's schedule is taker-only.
+Instead, makers qualify for the Maker Rebates Program, which pays a stablecoin rebate funded by taker fees: 20% of the pool in crypto and 25% in the other fee-charging categories, per the rebate share published in each market's fee schedule.

 Are there deposit or withdrawal fees on Polymarket?